department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/DST-component_pattern_audit.md

 ---
-name: "New DS component or pattern - Audit"
+name: "DST - New component or pattern audit"
 about: INTERNAL DST USE ONLY
 title: "[component or pattern name] - Audit"
 labels: vsp-design-system-team